 - Print a copy of the online receipt.

 All F-1 visa student records are reported through SEVIS throughout the semester.
 Such information includes: student identification information, current physical address, enrollment information, program status and disciplinary action information.

 How do I maintain my F-1 Status?

 - Ensure your I-20 form remains valid throughout your studies.
-Please check item #5 on the I-20 for the expiration date.
+Please check the I-20 for the expiration date.

-- Register for and maintain and successfully complete a minimum of 12 units each fall and spring semesters.
+- Register for and successfully complete a minimum of 12 units in the fall and spring semesters.
 If the initial attendance starts during the summer, then students must successfully complete a minimum of six units during that summer term.

 - Reduced Course Load: In limited circumstances, students may be eligible for a reduced course load.
 All requests must meet US DHS requirements and be approved by the International Student Advisor

 - On-Line Enrollment Limitation: Students may only enroll in one (1) three unit online course per semester that may be applied to the 12-unit requirement; 9 units must always be in-class.